jashley/redstone-notebook/November 23.md

 Though it is <a href="https://www.youtube.com/watch?v=mGtGmmcdQZU">possible</a> to do this, it is incredibly complex and I have deemed this too complex even with the benefit of usability.

-What I have actually decided to go with is a Python package called pymcedit (there's a Python package for everythin).
+What I have actually decided to go with is a Python package called pymclevel (there's a Python package for everything).
 Essentially, this is a way to execute commands without needing to use command blocks in-game.
 This is a nice middle-ground between ease of use for the user (no need to use MCEdit) and ease of programming for me (click the link above).
 However, this does require the user to download and install this code, which means a README.txt with the project